jlmoya/lexer/README.md

 The equals sign is used to denote the end of the input file and immediate termination of the parser.

 ## Output File Example
-There will be an output file at the same level as the input file with the following format:
+There will be an output file named `output.txt` (if no output parameter was given), at the same level as the input file with the following format:

 ```
 121 - 21 = 100